imarc/pluck/README.md

 # Credits

-- Many of the regexps for CSS to Xpath conversion were authored by T.J.
-Holowaychuck for his [php-selector](https://github.com/imarc/php-selector) library.
 - While this library does not try to mimic jQuery, it will surely always be inspired by it.